Burbeck History, Family Crest & Coats of Arms

 The surname Burbeck was first found in Cumberland, at Burbank House in Dacre where they held a family seat from ancient times.
 The name literally means "dweller at the cottage on the mound or embankment."

-Important Dates for the Burbeck family
+Early History of the Burbeck family

 This web page shows only a small excerpt of our Burbeck research.
 Another 113 words (8 lines of text) covering the years 1524, 1589, 1776, 1841, 1584, 1656, 1696, 1717, 1696 and 1771 are included under the topic Early Burbeck History in all our PDF Extended History products and printed products wherever possible.